dd32/td-gh-ex/readme.txt

 = Seach bar title =
 You can change the search bar title via WordPress Dashboard > Appearance > Customize.

+= Browser support =
+Because I have used css selector 'nth-of-type' it might not display 100% in IE8 and older.

 == Copyright ==